Credit:

 How do you use a beard trimmer?

-To use a beard trimmer, simply turn it on and place the base of the blades onto the surface of the skin.
+To use a beard trimmer, turn it on and place the base of the blades onto the surface of the skin.
 Allow the blades to move gently across your face.

-Whether you are starting from the neck-up or cheekbone-down, the removal of hair should essentially be the same.
+Whether you are starting from the neck up or cheekbone down, the removal of hair should essentially be the same.
 Consider overlapping the last area trimmed to guarantee consistent beard length.

 What size beard trimmer do I need?